julianpoy/RecipeClipper/README.md

 ## :sushi: Usage

-You can use this package in any browser that supports the `innerText` prop.
+Results will be more accurate in browsers that support the `innerText` prop.
 At the time of writing, this is approximately 98.7% of worldwide browser usage.
 See support here: https://caniuse.com/#feat=innertext

-Note: The Recipe Clipper does not support fake browser engines such as JSDOM, which lack `innerText` support.
+HTML parsing engines such as JSDOM can be used with this library, but may provide less accurate results than a headless browser, due to support for `innerText`.

 To import:
 ```